-PEX pipes are also highly cost-effective compared to metal pipes.
+PEX plumbing pipes are also highly cost-effective compared to metal pipes.
 For one thing, the material for these pipes is far less expensive when compared to copper.
 PEX plumbing pipes are also less labor-intensive to install and are easy to fit into most spaces.
 Since this type of piping is easy to remove and replace, you will save money on labor costs.
-Another way PEX pipes save money is they have less resistance to water flow than metal pipes, and that will reduce utility bills.
+Another way PEX plumbing pipes save money is they have less resistance to water flow than metal pipes, and that will reduce utility bills.

-Although this advantage doesn’t have an effect on the homeowner, plumbers particularly like the different colors that PEX piping comes in.
+Although this advantage doesn’t have an effect on the homeowner, plumbers and technicians particularly like the different colors that PEX piping comes in.
 Blue PEX pipes are utilized to distribute cold water while red piping is used to deliver hot water in your home.

 Copper Pipes Are Easy to Connect to PEX Plumbing Pipes